 On your WSUS server, follow these steps:

-- After the ActiveX control is installed, you see the Microsoft Update Catalog screen.
-Type 4457915 in the Search box, and then select Search.
+- After the control is installed, you see the Microsoft Update Catalog screen.
+Enter 4099633 into the Search box, and then click Search.

 The updates are now available for installation through WSUS.

 Update deployment information

 For deployment details for this security update, go to the following article in the Microsoft Knowledge Base:

 20180508 Security update deployment information: May 8, 2018

 Note We do not recommend that you remove any security update.
 To remove this update, use the Programs and Features item in Control Panel.

 This update does not require a system restart after you apply it unless files that are being updated are locked or are being used.